STAT545-UBC-hw-2018-19/hw08-rning-wu/README.md

 * Plotting Price instead of Alcohol Content
 * Adding a banner picture
 * Allowing searching among all countries
+* Changing the number of bins to be equal to the price range (one bin per price)

 Links:
 * [Application](https://raywu.shinyapps.io/rwu-bcl/)